Getting and Staying Here

 A number of rugged, scenic hiking trails ascend to the summit of Mount Washington.
 For trail information and advice, we recommend contacting the Appalachian Mountain Club (AMC).
 Maps and guidebooks may be purchased in our online shop, and guide services are available through several local outdoor schools.

 When the Mt.
-Washington Auto Road and Mt.
-Washington Cog Railway close for winter, usually mid-October to mid-May, the Mt.
+Washington Auto Road and others close for winter, usually mid-October to mid-May, the Mt.
 Washington State Park also closes and no facilities are available to the public.
 The only way to visit us in winter is to participate in a Mount Washington Observatory trip.

 We offer day and overnight snowcat trips, and we also partner with several area climbing schools to offer guided mountaineering ascents.
 For more information, visit our Summit Adventures page.